Investment Grade vs Non Investment Grade Bonds: 25+ Year Comparison Through Q1 2026

 These issuers generally have higher debt levels, less stable revenue streams, or shorter operating histories.
 The higher default risk associated with these securities requires them to offer higher yields to attract investors, creating a fundamental risk-return tradeoff that has shaped market dynamics for decades.

-Historical Performance Analysis (2000-2025)
+Historical Performance Analysis (2000 to Q1 2026)

 Returns Across Full Market Cycles